5 Tips For Minimizing Morning Anxiety

 Things change as you get older though.
 It’s reported that over 40 million people in the United States over the age of 18 years old have anxiety disorders.
 Anxiety is treatable but sometimes you need more immediate help.
 Most of the time, that means learning to cope on your own, and this ties in heavily with self-care.

 First off, you’re not alone.
 If your mornings start with heart palpitations and trouble with breathing (and more), we can relate.
-So we offer you this blog post with 5 tips for minimizing morning anxiety, as recommended by Shop Lovet Agency “Loveteers” who identified their morning triggers.
+So we offer you this blog post with 5 tips for minimizing morning anxiety, as recommended by Lovet Planners “Loveteers” who identified their morning triggers.

 We’re sure at least one of these tips will help you in some way!